Pirate radio in Cork: FreakFM 105.2

 FreakFM began in Mallow, North Cork in 2000 before moving to Cork city in early 2001.
 Music was a mix of Indie Rock, alternative and metal.
 The station closed down after a few months.
-In 2004 the station began broadcasting again from a city center studio and programming was much more diverse than the original Freakfm format.
-Rock, Metal, Indie, Soul, Funk, Reggae, eclectic were some of the genres of shows.
-The station continued until December 2005 when Comreg raided two of the transmitter sites, the main studio was not raided, and the station continued for 1 more week until permanent shutdown 31 December 2005.
+In 2004, the station began broadcasting again from a city center studio and programming was much more diverse than the original FreakFM format.
+Rock, Metal, Indie, Soul, Funk, Reggae, and eclectic were some of the genres of shows.
+The station continued until December 2005, when Comreg raided two of the transmitter sites, the main studio was not raided, and the station continued for 1 more week until permanent shutdown 31 December 2005.